cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 ## Error Considerations

-Some VOPRF APIs specified in this document are fallible.
+Some POPRF APIs specified in this document are fallible.
 For example, `Finalize` and `Evaluate` can fail if any element received from the peer fails deserialization.
 The explicit errors generated throughout this specification, along with the conditions that lead to each error, are as follows:

-- `VerifyError`: VOPRF proof verification failed; {{verifiable-unblind}}.
+- `VerifyError`: Verifiable POPRF proof verification failed; {{verifiable-unblind}}.
 - `DeserializeError`: Group element or scalar deserialization failure; {{pog}}.

 The errors in this document are meant as a guide to implementors.
 They are not